Nikon F6 Review

 Question: I spend way too much time determining exposure instead of composition as I often shoot in difficult light conditions such as sunrises.

 Answer: So now I think we’re getting closer to one of the big reasons I reach for the F6 over my other cameras.
 On the surface It may seem a bit incongruous to discuss speed of shooting in the context of landscape photography.
 After all, we’re just sort of sitting there waiting for the light, right?
 Nothing much happens between sun up and sun down.
 But the reality is I can sit in a spot all day waiting for the magic then miss it because I was spot metering one last time in changing light, rather than making a frame (or as happened once, missed it in the 120 seconds it took me to run and get a cold beer out of the cooler in the car).
-Speed and accuracy when it counts is a huge factor with the F6.
+Speed and accuracy when it counts are huge factors with the F6.
 When people talk about the meter being good they’re not kidding.
 I find myself Matrix metering (Manual mode) nearly all the time.
 I rarely center-weight, and have the Func button (a digital carry over unique to the F6 in film) set up to spot meter when I need it.
 Top honors for speed in shooting fall squarely on the F6.
 You can count on it.
-Add a good 2-stop ND Grad and you’ll get killer exposures with that combination.
+Add a good 2-stop ND Grad for bright sky shots and you’re completely prepared.

 Question: Does the F6 really accept all of Nikon’s lenses, old and new?